Overview

 Journal Papers

 1. Lu, K., Peng, Z. (2025).
-AI-Driven Approach to Optimize and Automate Shared Micromobility System Planning and Operation.
-(Under Preparation)
+AI-Driven Approach to Optimize and Automate Shared Micromobility System Planning and Operation (Dissertation).
+University of Florida

 2. Lu, K., Liu, Y., Peng, Z. (2025).
 Assessing the Impacts of Transit Systems and Urban Street Features on Bike-Sharing Ridership: A Graph-based Spatiotemporal Analysis and Prediction Model.
 Journal of Transport Geography, 128, 104356 [Text].